As an IT manager, you’re all too aware of those frantic 8 AM texts and phone calls telling you something’s broken.

 #1 – Datadog Review — Best Overall Network Monitoring Software

-Datadog is a cloud monitoring and security solution, making it easy to deploy from anywhere.
-You can use it inside of any stack or app, small or large, at scale.
+Datadog is a cloud monitoring and security solution that’s incredibly easy to deploy from anywhere.
+Plus, it’s compatible with virtually any stack or app, regardless of how big or small.

-The software is trusted by thousands of customers worldwide, including some well-known brands like Samsung, Whole Foods, Peloton, and 21st Century Fox.
+Furthermore, it’s trusted by thousands of customers worldwide, including some well-known brands like Samsung, Whole Foods, and Peloton.

 Datadog has a wide range of network monitoring tools and benefits to accommodate various use cases.
-Use it to monitor traffic between your services, containers, availability zones, and more.
-With just a few clicks, you can analyze your network health using volume, latency metrics, and errors.
+For example, you can use it to monitor traffic between your:

 In addition to the monitoring capabilities, Datadog doubles as an all-in-one troubleshooting platform.
-You can debug faulty communication logs, identify issues between networks, infrastructure, or applications.
+So, you can debug faulty communication logs, identify issues between networks, infrastructure, or applications.

-For businesses running hybrid environments, Datadog allows you to unify your cloud and on-premises network monitoring from a single source of truth.
-In addition to live network monitoring, you’ll also benefit from mapping tools and an in-depth analysis of your network.
+And if you run hybrid environments, you can unify your cloud and on-premises network monitoring from a single source of truth.

 Datadog quickly integrates with 400+ applications.
-It’s lightweight and easy to onboard.
+Plus, it’s lightweight and easy to onboard.

 Network performance monitoring starts at $5 per month, and network device monitoring starts at $7 per device per month.
-Datadog has other plans for things like serverless monitoring, APM, log management, infrastructure, security, and more.
+Datadog also offers plans for things like serverless monitoring, APM, log management, infrastructure, security, and more.